HBL001/Randalls/README.md

 # Randall’s Recorder – Controller Firmware
-**Microcontroller firmware for the custom Controller PCB that interfaces with the RunCam Split-H DVR.**
+**Microcontroller firmware for the custom Controller PCB that interfaces with the Cam.**

 This repository contains the firmware, hardware notes, and PlatformIO project structure for the *Randall’s Recorder* wearable controller.
 The controller PCB provides power management, LED-based state sensing, buzzer feedback.